Network Distance and Adobe Connect Meeting Latency

 - From a command prompt run: tracert na3cps.adobeconnect.com

-- To test connection to a Singapore-based hosted multi-tenancy Connect cluster:
+- To test connection to an Australia-based hosted multi-tenancy Connect cluster:

 - From a command prompt run: tracert apac1cps.adobeconnect.com